 Help!
 I’ve dropped my phone down the loo

 Okay, your phone’s in the loo.
 Don’t panic.
 There might be alarm bells going off in your head and “Argh!
-Phone in toilet, phone in toilet” might be the first words you squeal.
+Phone in toilet, phone in toilet!” might be the first words you squeal.
 But stay calm.

-Then you need to get your phone away from whatever the source of water is.
+You need to get your phone away from whatever the source of water is.
 Not a problem if it’s taken a dive while you’ve been doing the washing up.
 But a bit gross if you need to carefully fish it out of the toilet bowl though.
 And whatever you do, don’t be tempted to flush the loo first.
 You need to get it out of there right away, germs and all.
 Nice.

 Then, carefully remove the case, SIM, and battery – if you can.
 You won’t be able to remove the battery from some devices, like an iPhone.
 But fear not, a water-damaged iPhone isn’t a lost cause.